Profit and Loss Statement: What is it, Template & Analysis

 What is a profit and loss statement?

-A P and L statement is a go-to financial statement that shows how much your business has spent and earned over a specific period of time.
-Your P&L statement shows your revenue, minus expenses and losses.
-The outcome is either your final profit or loss.
+A P&L statement (sometimes called a statement of operations) is a type of financial report that tells you how profitable your business was over a given period.
+It shows your revenue, minus expenses and losses.
+The result is either your final profit (if things went well) or loss.

-A note on vocabulary: profit and loss statements are called income statements when they’re meant to be shared outside a business.
-The statement is called a P&L when it’s for internal use only.
-Other than that, though, the two statements are essentially the same.
+When profit and loss statements are meant to be shared outside a business, they’re called income statements.
+A P&L statement is for internal use only.
+Other than that, the two statements are essentially the same.

-We’ve created a single-step profit and loss statement for an imaginary business—Bench Bakery, a small pastry shop.
+We’ve created a profit and loss statement for an imaginary small business—Terracotta Warriors, a supplies store for potted plant enthusiasts.

 Category Amount